duplxey/postgres-post/README.md

 Moving along, let's design the database.

-Since our app is fairly simple, we'll only need one class -- let's call it `Expense`.
-To create a new database class click "Create a class", name it `Expense`, and enable "Public Read and Write".
+Since our app is fairly simple, we'll only need one class.
+Let's call it `Expense`.

+To create a new database class click on the "Create a class" button, name it `Expense`, and enable "Public Read and Write".

 ![Back4app Create New Class](https://i.ibb.co/JdBTz5L/back4app-create-database-class.png)

-> Enabling "Public Read and Write" is usually not good practice, since it allows anyone to perform CRUD operations on your classes.
+> Enabling "Public Read and Write" is bad practice, since it allows anyone to perform CRUD operations on your classes.
 Security is out of scope of this article, but it might be a good idea to review [Parse Server Security](https://blog.back4app.com/parse-server-security/).

 By default database classes come with the following four fields: